Kate Davis (director)

-Kate Davis is an American director, producer and editor.
-She is best known for Southern Comfort (2001), and Traffic Stop (2017) for which she received Academy Award for Best Documentary Short Subject nomination with husband David at the 90th Academy Awards.
-More recently she and her husband, David Heilbroner, directed Say Her Name, a documentary about the life and death of Sandra Bland.
+Kate Davis is an American documentary director, producer and editor.
+She is best known for Southern Comfort (2001) and Traffic Stop (2017), the latter of which received a nomination for Academy Award for Best Documentary Short Film at the 90th Academy Awards.
+She and her husband, David Heilbroner, also directed Say Her Name, a documentary about the life and death of Sandra Bland.